-The quick answer is, yes: You may refuse the field sobriety and/or Breathalyzer tests when stopped or arrested under suspicion of DUAC or DUI in Fort Mill & Greenville, South Carolina.
+The quick answer is, yes: You may refuse the field sobriety and/or Breathalyzer tests when stopped or arrested under suspicion of DUAC or DUI in Rock Hill & Greenville, South Carolina.

-At the David W. Martin Law Group, our criminal defense attorneys in Fort Mill & Greenville know that refusal comes with immediate consequences.
+At the David W. Martin Law Group, our criminal defense attorneys in Greenville know that refusal comes with immediate consequences.

 When pulled over for suspicion of DUI in South Carolina, drivers will be asked if they will consent to field sobriety tests.